kellymorin/client-side-mastery/book-3-the-initiate/chapters/CLI_PERSONALIZATION.md

-# Personalizing the OSX Command Line
+# Personalizing Bash

-Sorry Windows users, this is for OSX users only.
-Microsoft simply does not provide any way to have a very personalized terminal.
+If you have Windows 10, or greater, then you can install the [bash subsystem](https://docs.microsoft.com/en-us/windows/wsl/install-win10), which is a more powerful, developer-friendly terminal emulator like the ones that you Mac-using friends have.

 ## Autojump